 Best Short Narrative Crocodile hails from Australia and revolves around Aussie Filipino children.
 The short is an atmospheric reflection on nature and family.

-The George C. Lin Emerging Filmmaker Award goes to Tze Chun, Director of Closing Night Film Children of Invention.
+The George C. Lin Emerging Filmmaker Award goes to Tze Chun, Director of Closing Night Film Children bankruptcy attorney phoenix Invention.
 The award recognizes the director for his talent and exemplary commitment to filmmaking within the Asian and Asian American media & arts genre.

 We will have quotes from the filmmakers and spotlight some of the films in the next few days.
 Congratulations to all of our award winners!